sauercrowd/jonas-blog/2017-09-20_Create-kubernetes-with-traefik,-kubeadm-and-letsencrypt.md

----
-title: "Automate deployments with Kubernetes using Kubeadm, LetsEncrypt and Traefik"
+# Automate deployments with Kubernetes using Kubeadm, LetsEncrypt and Traefik
-date: 2017-09-20T22:11:35+02:00
-draft: false
----

 ## Introduction

 I'm wanted to have a functional Kubernetes cluster since I first heard about Kubernetes (which might 1,5 years ago), but I never really had the prerequisities to start (server, domain).